Alton Towers: Fireworks

 For the final few days of the season, Alton Towers host firework shows, which have been running annually since the 1990s on the Great Lawns.
-The displays were considered disruptive by some local residents, which led to formal complaints - two of which decided to take the theme park to court regarding this issue.
-The court issued Alton Towers with a noise abatement order in October 2005 which limited the theme park to three shows a year, previously five, with noise readings not exceeding 40 decibels outside the park.
+The shows were reduced to 3 a year following a court order in 2005.
 In 2006, the display was rebranded as Electric Towers, but then discontinued.
 However, the fireworks and laser show was reinstated in 2010 to celebrate the park's 30th anniversary and has returned to being an annual event.